inessa3/DMML2020_Tesla/README.md

 Week 16-22 November:
 1. We have started working on the project in Colab
         *   Download and describe the training dataset (shape, base rate)
-        *   Clean the dataset (NaN values?, duplicates etc WRITE MORE LATER)
+        *   Clean the dataset (duplicates etc WRITE MORE LATER)
         *   Build a model with SpaCy
         *   Make our first prediction
 2. Uploaded our csv file on AIcrowd
         *   Our accuracy was 0.803 and the F1 score 0.803, too.

 Week 23-29 November:
+1. We have continued working on the project in Colab
+        *   We tuned the parameters of the classifier and vectorizer
+2. Uploaded several csv file on AIcrowd and, finally, upgraded our score
+        *   Our accuracy was 0.811 and the F1 score 0.811, too.

 Week 30-6 December: